hashicorp/terraform-provider-azurerm/website/docs/d/spring_cloud_service.html.markdown

 * `host_key_algorithm` - The host key algorithm.

-* `strict_host_key_checking_enabled` - Indicates whether the Config Server instance will fail to start when leveraging the private host-key.
+* `strict_host_key_checking_enabled` - Indicates whether the Config Server instance will fail to start if the host_key does not match.

 ## Timeouts